generation-org/jfsjd-final-project/task-5/README.md

 3. Add a `div` element with id `list-items` to add your list items dinamically with JavaScript.
 4. Add 3 different sample item cards inside your `div` element.
 > **Expected Result**
-> You should see the items list display correctly
+> You should see the items list displayed correctly

 ### Step 2: Adding your items cards programmatically ItemsManager Class

-In this step, we'll create a function `addItemCard(item)` that will be responsible for adding new items to list.
+In this step, we'll create a function `addItemCard(item)` that will be responsible for adding new items to the list.

 > #### Useful Resources for this step
 > - [Document.getElementById()](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)

 1. Define a function called `addItemCard(item)` inside your in `js/items.js`
-2. Write the code so your function can create the same HTML structure of your item card representation replacing the item information.
+2. Write the code so your function can create the same HTML structure of your item card representation replacing the item's information.

 > #### Test Your Code!
-> Now is a good chance to test your code, head over to you HTML page and open it on the browser
+> Now is a good chance to test your code, head over to you HTML page and open it on the browser:
 >
 > 1. Open the console from the Developer Tools.
 > 2. Excecute the `addItemCard(item)` function from the console